 Permaculture orchards, tree crops and agroforestry

 If you’re planning an orchard or have an existing one that you want to covert read The Holistic orchard for a great introduction to the subject, then watch the Permaculture Orchard DVD as a reference on how to set it up and learn as much as you can from Stefan’s book.
-Read my post where I go in details about Stefan’s operation.
+Read my post where I go into detail about Stefan’s operation.
 Scaling up, Edible Agroforestry Designs is an amazing free resource on setting up agroforestry systems.

 - The Holistic Orchard: Tree Fruits and Berries the Biological Way